 The executor is responsible for:

-You can find a more detailed list on our Executor Checklist page.
+You can find a more detailed list in our Executor Checklist

 If an executor isn’t doing their job properly, a beneficiary can make an application in court and depending on what the issue is, may ask for reports on how an executor did their job.
 If a beneficiary has a strong enough case, they can even make an application to have the executor removed.